-To view or print the department's publications, go to our website and click on Publications.
+To view or print the department's publications, go to our website and click on Reports and Legal Research then click on Publications.

-e-file Leave the paper behind and e-file your Arizona extension request.
+Leave the paper behind and e-file your Arizona extension request.

 Visit www.azdor.gov for e-file requirements.